Frequently asked questions

 Be sure to visit www.annualcreditreport.com to get a free copy of your credit report every 12 months from each credit reporting company.
 And of course, closely monitor all your accounts for fraud.
 Your Discover card has a $0 Fraud Liability Guarantee2, so you're never held responsible for unauthorized purchases on your Discover card account.
 We monitor every purchase, every day and alert you of any suspicious transactions by email, text or phone call.
 If you become the victim of identity theft, consult helpful resources like Link Identity Theft government sitewww.identitytheft.gov.

-- Discover® Identity Alerts (Alerts) are offered by Discover Bank at no cost, are available only online, and do not impact your credit score.
-The Alerts currently provide: (a) daily monitoring of your Experian® credit report and an alert when a new inquiry or account is listed on your report; (b) daily monitoring of thousands of Dark Web sites known for revealing personal information and an alert if your Social Security Number is found on such a website.
-Alerts are only provided to Primary cardmembers who agree to receive them online and whose accounts are open, in good standing, have a Social Security Number, and an email address on file.
+1. Discover® Identity Alerts (Alerts) currently provide: (a) daily monitoring of your Experian® credit report and an alert when a new inquiry or account is listed on your report; (b) daily monitoring of the dark web known for revealing personal information and an alert if your Social Security number is found.
+Alerts are offered by Discover, a division of Capital One, N.A., (Discover) at no cost, are available only online, and do not impact your credit score.
+Alerts are only provided to Primary cardmembers who agree to receive them online and whose accounts are open, in good standing, have a Social Security number, and an email address on file.
 This benefit may change or end in the future.
-Discover Bank is not a credit repair organization as defined under federal or state law, including the Credit Repair Organizations Act.
-To see a list of Frequently Asked Questions, visit discover.com/freealerts.
+Discover is not a credit repair organization as defined under federal or state law, including the Credit Repair Organizations Act.